cfpb/design-system/docs/pages/design-tokens.md

   #### Legacy components

   We have been using design tokens in the form of SCSS variables for quite a while now.
 That has served us well.
-If you start to use the CFPB design system you will see that we have leveraged SCSS mixins, variables, etc to create the CFPB design system.
-When you get started using components from the design system this is what you will be working with.
+If you start to use the CFPB design system you will see that we have leveraged SCSS mixins, variables, etc to create it.
+When you start using components from the design system, these SCSS variables or CSS custom properties is what you will be working with.

-  The legacy components utilize variables in the form of `$varible-name: value` and will see this used throughout the codebase.
-This is a sound a approach and delivers a good developer experience.
+  The legacy components utilize variables in the form of `$varible-name: value` or `--variable-name: value` and will see this used throughout the codebase.
+This has been a good approach and delivers a familiar developer experience.
 However, this does require knowledge of SCSS to work with and is tied to the platform.
-Our design token usage with our legacy components is extensive and mainly relies on css custom properties and SCSS variables.
+Our design token usage with our legacy components is extensive.

   #### Web components